artsmf/blog/content/blog/learning-curve.md

 image: "images/post/placeholder.jpg"

 # meta description
-description: "this is meta description"
+description: "I don't know how to be an artist.
+Isn't it just a big beautiful learning curve?"

 # taxonomies
 categories:
-  - "Studio Projects"
+  - "An Artist's Thoughts"

 tags:
-  - "supplies"
+  - "self-directed atelier"

 # post type - post or featured
 type: "post"